 - Then flip and cook for another one to two minutes or until sufficiently warmed

-Note: these leftover burgers also taste great when served cold, rested for a few minutes at room temperature out of the fridge, chopped, and tossed over a salad.
+Note: these leftover burgers also taste great when served cold, rested for a few minutes at room temperature out of the fridge, chopped, and tossed over a salad—great quick meal prep idea for lunch.

 Make a quick Meditteranean Salad

-Seriously, these burgers are so tasty that you can leave out the bread.
-I prefer to serve them with a large fresh salad, combining the sweetness of romaine lettuce with a few dandelion greens—it will cancel out all its bitterness, yet, you get all the health benefits of this remarkable vegetable.
+A bit of a warning, I do have a profound love for fresh and simple salads that rely on very simple seasoning.
+In this case, I want the gourmet burgers be the heart of the dish complimented by the sweetness of romaine lettuce with a few dandelion greens—it will cancel out all its bitterness, yet, you get all the health benefits of this remarkable vegetable.

-The salad recipe below adds capers, shallots, extra virgin olive oil and a tad of vinegar or lemon juice to top it off with the right amount of punchiness—voila, the perfect low carb meal!
+The salad recipe below adds capers, shallots, red bell peppers, extra virgin olive oil, and a tad of vinegar or lemon juice to top it off with the right amount of punchiness—voila, a filling, healthy and satisfying low carb meal!

-Why not add your twist to these burgers?
-Here are a few ideas that might get your creative cooking juices flowing:
+Why not add your twist to these bunless burgers?

 - Try a different type of meat.
 Turkey comes to mind.
 But to keep Turkey burgers juicy, mix lean ground Turkey breast with ground thighs and drumsticks that have a fat percentage closer to ground beef.
 You can ask your butcher to create a great mix, or most "ground Turkey" already contain both dark and white meat (just check the package content.)